 Yes, most people can choose which superannuation fund they want their employer to pay contributions into.

-However, some jobs may specify you belong to a particular fund – or that you choose from a small range of funds.
+However, some jobs may offer you the choice to join their preferred industry fund or retail fund.
+Or you might need to choose from a small range of funds.
 Check with your employer.

 Most Australians have the freedom to choose whichever superannuation fund they want.